- Ph.D., management, Georgia State University

 - diversity at work

-Kris Byron, associate professor and Meredith M. Leapley WomenLead Professor at Georgia State University’s J. Mack Robinson College of Business, has published in leading management and psychology journals, including the Journal of Applied Psychology, Academy of Management Review, Psychological Bulletin, and Journal of Management.
+Kris Byron, professor and Meredith M. Leapley WomenLead Professor at Georgia State University’s J. Mack Robinson College of Business, has published in leading management and psychology journals, including the Journal of Applied Psychology, Academy of Management Review, Psychological Bulletin, and Journal of Management.
 Her current research interests include creativity, emotion, stress, and diversity.
 She was an associate editor of the Academy of Management Review, and is an incoming senior editor of the Journal of Management.
 Her research has been featured in BusinessWeek, New York Times, the Wall Street Journal, and many other newspapers and magazines in the United States and abroad.

 Kris earned a bachelor’s degree in sociology from Emory University.
 She has a master’s degree in non-profit management from Georgia State University’s Andrew Young School of Policy Studies and a Ph.D. in management (organizational behavior) from Georgia State University’s Robinson College of Business.